 - Asking, “How does this tie into vision?”
 Most leaders know the power of a clearly communicated, inspiring vision for their team and organization.
 It is also a powerful question for leaders to use with employees who are impatient with their advancement and/or not fulfilling expectations as well as a way to keep conversations with externals focused.
 The stated intent: “I want you/our partnership to succeed.”

-Note: these sound easier than they may be!
+Note: these partner based coaching skills sound easier than they may be, as we just discovered getting through our grandson’s surgery, despite all the planning, preparation and support, it was emotionally and physically exhausting!
 They need to be combined with listening, a commitment to development, the leader’s capacity to share power, taking the cultural context into account….For example, cultures have different approaches to timelines and scheduling, some are looser and others more exact.
 These differences can be by country or region as well as generational.
+Our workplaces are culturally diverse.

 I believe and find hope in seeing partnership as what moves us from what feels like a breakdown or a painful breaking open to breakthrough.
 I see partnership as shared power, leading to peace.
 Peace through partnership is an essential part of my vision, “unlocking all potential so all can live in prosperity and peace,” and at the heart of who I am and how I coach, write, work.
 I am thankful to be a coach, a partnership profession.